Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 These certificates cover a huge selection of interventions and applications.
 GreEnergy-Supply is currently focusing on BAR SE-104 type: "Balancing Heating System" a process that guarantees a balanced distribution of heat across different appartment.

 To achieve this, the product team has engaged my expertise as a data analyst to leverage data collected from GreEnergy-Supply's eligible clients (residential and tertiary buildings) for the certificate.
-The mission aims to generate Python code to automate a report for client who received an energy-improvement intervention and has documentation certifying the energy savings obtained as a result of the measure.
+In more detail, the clients who received an energy-improvement intervention and have documentation certifying the energy savings obtained as a result of the measure are included.
-(to facilitate and increase the obtention of Energy Savings Certificate and ultimately meet the energy savings fixed by the government.)
+The mission aims to generate an automated report using Python that meets certificate requirements, in order to facilitate and increase the acquisition of the 'White Certificate' and ultimately reach or surpass the energy savings targets set by the government.

 ## Business Case Request from Head of Operations